The-OASIS-Project/mirage/README.md

-# HORIZON
+# MIRAGE
-Holographic Overlay Reconnaissance Interface: Zeroed-in Optical Navigation (Heads-Up Display)
+Multi-Input Reconnaissance and Guidance Environment (Heads-Up Display)

 After you've installed the OS on the Jetson, do this first.